THOMASELOVE/theater/README.md

 This is the page describing Thomas Love's theatrical exploits.

+## I'm going to be in a show this Friday and Saturday night.

+It is called "A Gentlemen's Guide to Love and Murder" at the [Chagrin Valley Little Theater](https://cvlt.org/events/gentlemans-guide/).
+I was in a production of this show last Fall, and am coming in now at the last moment to do two performances.
+I found this out last night, and will be working with one rehearsal, so we'll see how this goes.
+If you're interested, tickets are available at that link.

 ## My next scheduled performances will be as Brother Jeremiah in "Something Rotten" at [Hudson Players](https://www.hudsonplayers.com/something-rotten/)

 While I've been cast in the show, and we've begun rehearsals, we are delayed by the pandemic for now.
 New dates will be announced in late Summer 2022.